hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * Cross-Entropy loss is to penalize the wrong predictions more than to reward the right predictions.
 But because the final loss is summed over small losses from the entire image, when the data is imbalanced, the loss value won't be accurate to reflect the detected objects.
   * Balanced Cross-Entropy Loss is to add weights to both positive and negative classes.
 It does help differentiate the positive & negative, but cannot distinguish easy & hard examples
   * Focal loss down-weights easy examples and focus training on hard negatives.
-    * After a lot of trials and experiments, researchers have found `∝=0.25 & γ=2` to work bes
+    * After a lot of trials and experiments, researchers have found `∝=0.25 & γ=2` to work best
   * [reference][37]

 #### Evaluation Visualization